Paul Petzoldt: Career

 From 1963 to 1965, Petzoldt was the chief instructor for Outward Bound Colorado prior to establishing NOLS, the National Outdoor Leadership School.
 Noted in his introduction to The New Wilderness Handbook, his experience in NOLS, Outward Bound, and love of the wilderness evolved into the Wilderness Education Association.
-WEA courses, certification and knowledge are still helping many advocates of the environment learn to have low-impact adventures in the environment.
+Started in 1977, the courses, certification and knowledge of the WEA are still helping many advocates of the environment learn to have low-impact adventures in the environment.